-Sabah Hussain, FTI, Marketing & Innovation Finance Manager - Tip Top Australia (George Weston Foods), on why curiosity is King in tax.
+Sabah Hussain, FTI, Financial Controller at HarperCollins Publishers, on why curiosity is King in tax.

-For Sabah, working within a daily fresh environment at Tip Top means no one day is the same.
+For Sabah, working in tax means no one day is the same.
 She is constantly having to adapt and respond to different internal and external risks and opportunities which can be uncomfortable.
 Yet, it forces her to adapt and apply lateral thinking as well as technical skills.

 It’s no secret that technological advancement and compliance changes are shaking things up in the tax profession.

 “As people we can be hardwired to avoid change and find comfort in routine,” she says.

 “This is quite characteristic of traditional tax, accounting and finance disciplines, particularly in the areas of compliance, governance and reporting.

 “It is important however that as professionals we are constantly keeping ourselves aware of not only technical developments, but also an overall general awareness of current affairs, industry and technological advancements.”